System-Integration-2020/SI/ReadingTask2_SOA/README.md

 ## What is SOA

 SOA stands for **S**ervice **O**riented **A**rchitecture.
 SOA  describes some logical recommendations about integrating multiple services in one service.
-These recommendations are written into som well defined design principles to follow.
-Furthermore SOA provides a manifest with good advise for developers working on integrating services into one composite application or system.
+These recommendations are written into some well defined design principles to follow.
+Furthermore SOA provides a manifest with good advise for developers working on integrating multiple services into one architecture.

 ## What is SaaS